chrisfarnham/seefarblog/_sections/Mobile_Snow.md

 it was basically at zero.

 I was hearing transmissions from
-UK and Germany clearly but the pile-up was too great and I moved onto other bands rather than queue up and break in.
+UK and Germany clearly but the pile-up was too great and I moved onto other frequencies rather than queue up and break in.

 ![](antenna.png)

 Here's a photo of the antenna from the radio setup.
-I used an arbor line to get my EFRL antenna about 30 feet into a tree and set it up in a sloper configuration.
+I used an arbor line to get an end-fed random length (EFRL) antenna about 30 feet into a tree and set it up in a sloper configuration.

 ![](snow_shelter_at_night.png)